 Here is the mental model.
 Hold it up to any intelligent system, biological or artificial, individual or collective, and it will illuminate what that system is doing.

-Intelligence is a system’s capacity to perform three operations on knowledge: compress raw experience into reusable patterns, retrieve the right pattern at the right time, and activate it to produce results in the world.
+Intelligence is a system’s capacity to perform three operations on knowledge: encode raw experience into reusable patterns, retrieve the right pattern at the right time, and activate it to produce results in the world.

 Diffusion tensor imaging of the brain's white matter tracts.

 John Robert Anderson’s ACT-R cognitive architecture formalizes this at a finer grain.
-In ACT-R, cognition consists of two interacting memory systems: declarative memory (compressed facts, stored as “chunks”) and procedural memory (compressed rules for acting on facts, stored as “productions”).
+In ACT-R, cognition consists of two interacting memory systems: declarative memory (encoded facts, stored as “chunks”) and procedural memory (encoded rules for acting on facts, stored as “productions”).
 Every cognitive act, from solving algebra to navigating a conversation, decomposes into retrieving a chunk of declarative knowledge and applying a procedural rule to it.
 The architecture has been validated against hundreds of psychological experiments and maps onto specific brain regions identified through fMRI.
-Compression, in ACT-R, is the process by which experience is distilled into chunks and productions that can be rapidly retrieved and deployed.
+Encoding, in ACT-R, is the process by which experience is distilled into chunks and productions that can be rapidly retrieved and deployed.

 Retrieve